mikessh/migmap/README.md

 ## Motivation

 IgBlast is an excellent  of V-(D)-J mapping tool able to correctly map even severely hypermutated antibody variants.
-While being a gold standard, the following limitations apply to IgBlast:
+While being a gold standard, the following limitations of IgBlast v1.4.0 have driven MIGMAP development:

 - It doesn't extract sequence of CDR3 region directly, neither provide coordinates for CDR3 region in reads.
 It reports reference Cys residue of Variable segment and Variable segment end in CDR3, but not Phe/Trp residue of J segment that marks the end of CDR3